dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-windows-form.md

 ms.custom: devdivchpfy22
 ---

-# How to print a Windows Form
+# How to print a Form (Windows Forms .NET)

 As part of the development process, you typically will want to print a copy of your Windows Form.
 The following code example shows how to print a copy of the current form by using the <xref:System.Drawing.Graphics.CopyFromScreen%2A> method.

-In the following example, a button named **Print** is added to the form.
-When the **Print** button is clicked, it saves the form to an image in memory, and then sends it to the print object.
+In the following example, a button named **Button1** is added to the form.
+When the **Button1** button is clicked, it saves the form to an image in memory, and then sends it to the print object.

 ## Example